joaomcruz/challenge-qa-engineer-bravocare/README.md

 # Running the Test Cases

 - Open the terminal of your choice inside the project's folder.
-You can use the `test` script created on the package.json file to run the test in headless mode (It will run the tests behind the curtains, this will also generate a video recording with all the actions taken.
-You can find the video inside the videos folder).
+You can use the `test-with-reports` script created on the package.json file to run the test in headless mode (It will run the tests behind the curtains, this will also generate a video recording with all the actions taken.
+You can find the video inside the videos folder.
+It's also going to generate a detailed report in JSON and generate one in HTML so that we can better visualize them).

 - If you want to see the tests running, you can use the script `cy:open` to open the cypress app.
 Once you open it, click on the "E2E Testing" configured button, select the browser of your choice, and click on the "Start E2E Testing in select browser".
 Then you're going to see the spec(test file) named "Automation_Exercise_Tests".